gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Dominik Schürmann](https://github.com/dschuermann).

+### Gradle test-kit

+Gradle now supports a test-kit for writing and executing functional tests for custom build logic.
+This is the initial iteration of the functionality.
+Future releases will increase the support for other features.

+See the new User Guide section about using the [test-kit](userguide/test_kit.html).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.